Do you want to create a loyalty program in WooCommerce?

 After that, go ahead and click on the ‘Settings’ tab.
-This brings you to a screen where you can start to customize the loyalty program.
+This brings you to a screen where you can build the loyalty program.

-To start, let’s reward members with points when they take certain actions on your website, like leaving a product review, posting a comment, or buying a product.
+To start, you’ll want to give customers points when they take certain actions on your online store.
+This might be leaving a product review, posting a comment, buying a product, or some similar action.

-In the ‘Price to points earned ratio,’ we can see that by default the Loyalty Program plugin gives customers 1 point for every $1 spent.
+In the ‘Price to points earned ratio,’ you’ll see that customers get 1 point for every $1 spent.

 ‘Points to price redeemed ratio’ is how many points it takes to earn a dollar as part of your loyalty program.